-ARBD describes the malformations of the skeletal system and major organ systems such as birth defects of the heart, kidneys, bones, and/or auditory system.
+ARBD describes the malformations of the skeletal system and major organ systems such as the heart, kidneys, bones, and/or auditory system.

 How is Fetal Alcohol Syndrome different from Fetal Alcohol Effects?

 Fetal Alcohol Syndrome is a result of high doses of alcohol consumption during pregnancy such as binge drinking and/or drinking on a regular basis.
 Fetal Alcohol Effects are a result of moderate drinking throughout pregnancy.
-The effects of FAE are still irreversible and lifelong.
+The results of both FAS and FAE are irreversible and lifelong.

 Is any amount of alcohol safe to drink?

-There is no amount of alcohol that is safe to consume during your pregnancy, but the more alcohol consumed, the greater the risk to your developing baby.
+There is no amount of alcohol that is safe to consume during pregnancy, but the more alcohol that is consumed, the greater the risk to your developing baby.

 How can I prevent FAS and FAE?

 Fetal Alcohol Syndrome and Fetal Alcohol Effects are 100% preventable for a woman who completely abstains from alcohol during pregnancy.
 Therefore, if you are aware that you are pregnant, trying to get pregnant, or think you could be pregnant, you should not consume any amount of alcohol.

 For more information on Fetal Alcohol Syndrome, contact the National Organization on Fetal Alcohol Syndrome at 1-800-66-NOFAS (666-6327) or contact The SAMHSA FASD Center for Excellence at 1-866-786-7327

 The Fetal Alcohol Spectrum Disorders (FASD) Center for Excellence, http://www.fascenter.samhsa.gov/